 KLL works with a number of schools, offering them after school ballet clubs, either on their own premises or in the studios of LRBS.
 The charity much prefers to bring the children into LRBS where they may be taught in a proper ballet studio.
 This produces more positive results and has a stronger impact on the children.
 The difficulty of transport to LRBS does make this goal difficult to achieve on occasion.
 Indeed, it is a factor that KLL always has to bear in mind, many children are unable to take part in a club unless they can be brought to attend it and returned back to their own school.

 KLL also gives talks during the year in schools to inspire interest in ballet and encourage participation.
+Talks in schools is an ongoing activity.
 With the development of LRBS facilities to include an outreach performance space and tuition centre KLL believes it will be able to bring more young children to enjoy the facilities of the school.
-It will create the better opportunity to understand the concepts of training and performance together with the hard work and dedication that go into them.
+All performance work will be as in schools but hopefully in much better facilities of the new premises.
+This will result in minimising the aspects of difficult to undertake and expensive outreach work and it will create the better opportunity to understand the concepts of training and performance together with the hard work and dedication that go into them.
+Classes could be watched as well to encourage participation and inclusion - this forms part of the innovative design on the new building.
 KLL would like to see all those it works with encouraged to enter LRBS as a cultural and artistic centre to which they belong.

 The teachers and performers of KLL are the staff and students of LRBS.
 Many amongst the young audience have never seen ballet.
 The young performers provide role models for these children and may be an inspiration for them to try ballet.
 We encourage the young boys of LRBS, in particular, to perform in an effort for other young boys to see ballet as a difficult physical activity.
 In most cases the majority of the audience are moved, and sometimes, thrilled to see a classical ballet performance in their school hall.
 This non-elitist, inclusive approach where Tchaikovsky and the Nutcracker are presented in the School Hall, underpins the basic tenets of both the charity and school: to make ballet, performed to the highest standards, a part of life.
 It should be available to all, regardless of their means and delivered without compromise.